GOP Poised For Tax Victory, After A Brief Delay

 House Minority Leader Nancy Pelosi, D-Calif., referred in a floor speech to "the ludicrous Republican insistence — their claim — that these giveaways to the wealthiest will pay for themselves."
 GOP leaders have insisted that reducing taxes on the corporate side of the ledger will result in higher wages and more money being brought back to the U.S. from overseas business operations, but many economists doubt that the bill will spur significant economic growth or avoid adding to the national debt.

 Republican leaders have spoken of reducing entitlement spending as a priority for next year.
-"We need to keep focused on the spending side of the ledger, as well, " Ryan told ABC's Good Morning America, where he mentioned revisiting health care spending and welfare reform, which President Trump has also focused on.
+"We need to keep focused on the spending side of the ledger, as well, " Ryan told ABC's Good Morning America, when he mentioned revisiting health care spending and welfare reform, which President Trump has also focused on.

-Democrats have been unable to break GOP unity to stop the tax bill like they were able to over health care, though they have said they look forward to how it will play in the 2018 midterm elections as they argue it's a boon for the wealthy.
+Democrats have been unable to break GOP unity to stop the tax bill as they were able to over health care, though they have said they look forward to how it will play in the 2018 midterm elections as they argue it's a boon for the wealthy.

 Senate Minority Leader Chuck Schumer predicted that Republicans will "rue the day" they voted for the tax bill.